 I only got a photo of the first layer, a yellow wash.
 I had to paint this part very quickly, while the paper was still nice and wet, so I didn’t have time to get photos of the whole process.
 But here’s what I did:

-The I dabbed in a zig-zaggy layer on the middle part, a dark blue sky paint-color over all those colors (to make the underside of the clouds) and I made it pretty wet, too, to let the water take an effect.
-Then I sat back and let gravity do what it does.
+The I dabbed in dark blue zig-zaggy layer on the middle part (to make the underside of the clouds) and I made it pretty wet, too, to let the water take an effect.
+Then I sat back and let gravity and Grumbacher paints do their magic:

 I like to paint my tree-line black.
-There’s something about a black tree-line that is a tiny bit melancholy, and that’s what a beautiful September sun set is…so my September sun set will have a black tree-line, like this:
+There’s something about a black tree-line that is a tiny bit melancholy, and a beautiful September sun set is a bit melancholy, so my September sun set will have a black tree-line, like this:

 Now that it’s done, I can assess what I’ve got here